ZIP Codes by Rural and Urban Groupings

 This toolkit is intended for health systems, researchers, public health practitioners, and policy makers.

-What does this toolkit contain?
+What does the toolkit contain?

 The toolkit contains new and distinct rural and urban groupings for ZIP codes in Wisconsin.